MichaelNewberg/P0-Template-Michael-main/README.md

 # Planetarium

 The Planetarium is a web service that allows users to add planets and associated moons to a central database to map the night sky.
 Users must register an account to participate, and those who do will be able to associate themselves with the planets and moons they add to the database.
-Much of the infrastructure has already been created: it is your job to finish writing the implementation code for this application, and to add logging/metric aggregation as well.
+In the previous Sprint, you implemented the repository and service layer of the application, implemented logging, and created a bash script solution to measure the SLIs of the application.

+In this sprint you will be converting this application into a Spring Boot application and adding on new observability tools in order to prepare for monitoring more SLIs.
+You will also be using Docker to containerize the application and the associated monitoring tools for ease of deployment.
+This is a critical step that must be completed before the main goal for this application can be achieved: deployment to Kubernetes.

 ## Key Terminology
 - **Project**